AttwellBrian/CarND-LaneLines-P1/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
+My pipeline consisted of the following steps
 1. I converted the images to grayscale
 2. I performed a gaussian blur
 3. I performed edge detection on the image